• English

 • Puerto de las Nieves

-We spent half day in each place, but we could have spent more time in the beautiful little Puerto de las Nieves, famous for the Dedo de Dios (God’s Finger in English) and its amazing cliffs.
+We spent half a day in each place, but we could have spent more time in the beautiful little Puerto de las Nieves, famous for the Dedo de Dios (God’s Finger in English) and its amazing cliffs.
 We also enjoyed delicious paella in an Italian-owned restaurant!

 Dedo de Dios, Puerto de Las Nieves